 A few months before the shower, my sisters, mom and I were at Disney for a girls trip so we sneakily bought our little sister a bride's Mickey ears while there.
 We presented them to her at the shower for her to wear.

 As the guests arrived, we asked them to take a princess ring to wear for a game.
-They were to wear their ring and try to catch other guests saying the words “wedding” or “bride”.
+They were to wear their ring and try to catch other guests saying the words "wedding" or "bride".
 If they did, they could snatch their ring and the guest with the most rings at the end of the party won a prize!
-We bought the rings for really cheap at either Party City or the Dollar Tree (can’t remember which one)!
+We bought the rings for really cheap at Party City .

 Let's take a look at the menu: